Dr. Archishman Raju

 Emergence and control in development and evolution

-In particular, I am currently interested in the modelling of cell fate specification.
+We try to look at this concretely in the case of embryonic development.
 Embryonic development is a complex phenomena involving growth, differentiation and morphogenesis.
 The basic control mechanism for how a cell fate is specified is set by gene regulatory networks.
 Such networks however have nonlinear interactions which are rarely measured in any quantitative manner.
-Typical experiments seek to measure cell fate response to gene knockouts or over-expression.
+Typical models try to model the details of the gene regulatory network and suffer from being over-parameterized.

-Experimental embryology from the 1950s instead developed a different understanding of development, with "morphogenetic fields" and "Waddington landscapes" which was lost in the molecular revolution but has recently seen revived interest.
-I work on how to mathematically model these landscapes and fit them to experimental data.
-These landscapes are an emergent description which typically involve fewer parameters and are more universal.
+Experimental embryology from the 1950s instead developed a different understanding of development, with "morphogenetic fields" and "Waddington landscapes" which conceptually was very similar to emergence.
+I work on how to mathematically model these landscapes and fit them to experimental data (https://www.pnas.org/doi/10.1073/pnas.2109729118).
+These landscapes are an emergent description which typically involve fewer parameters and are more universal (https://onlinelibrary.wiley.com/doi/abs/10.1111/dgd.12855).
 How they relate to the underlying regulatory network is an open question.
+We are thinking of this for different systems from early stages of the mouse embryo to the robustness of the number of digits in your hand.

-Furthermore I am interested in how the mathematical description of evolution changes when development is added, including genetic assimilation and phenotypic plasticity.
+Furthermore I am interested in how the mathematical description of evolution changes when development is added, including genetic assimilation and phenotypic plasticity (https://www.pnas.org/doi/10.1073/pnas.2309760120).